-ISLE OF ANGLESEY COUNTY COUNCIL
+ISLE OF ANGLESEY COUNTY COUNCIL Scrutiny Report Template

-Report to: EXECUTIVE COMMITTEE
+Committee: CORPORATE SCRUTINY

-Date: 22 nd MARCH 2021
+Date: 8 MARCH 2021

 Subject: SCORECARD MONITORING REPORT - QUARTER 3 (2020/21)

+Purpose of Report: TO CHALLENGE PERFORMANCE

+Scrutiny Chair: COUNCILLOR ALED M JONES

 Portfolio Holder(s): COUNCILLOR DAFYDD RHYS THOMAS

-Head of Service / Director: CARYS EDWARDS
+Head of Service: CARYS EDWARDS

 Report Author: GETHIN MORGAN

 Tel: 01248 752111

-E-mail: GethinMorgan@anglesey.gov.uk
+Email: GethinMorgan@anglesey.gov.uk

 Local Members: n/a

-A -Recommendation/s and reason/s
+1 - Recommendation/s

-- 1.1 This is the second scorecard report of 2020/21 to be considered due to the external pressures related to our response to the coronavirus pandemic. - 1.2 It portrays the position of the Council against its operational objectives as outlined and agreed collaboratively between the Senior Leadership Team / Executive and in consultation with the Shadow Executive. - 1.3 The Committee is requested to scrutinise the scorecard and note the areas which the Senior Leadership Team are managing to secure improvements into the future.
+- 1.1 This is the second scorecard report of 2020/21 to be considered due to the external pressures related to our response to the coronavirus pandemic. - 1.2 It portrays the position of the Council against its operational objectives as outlined and agreed earlier in the year. - 1.3 The Committee is requested to scrutinise the scorecard and note the areas which the Senior Leadership Team are managing to secure improvements into the future.